Aspirin – The Controversy and 10 Best Natural Alternatives

 Aspirin side effects include the following:

-Bleeding gastrointestinal irritation (heartburn, nausea, vomiting, diarrhea, inflammatory bowel disease)
+• BLEEDING GASTROINTESTINAL IRRITATION (heartburn, nausea, vomiting, diarrhea, inflammatory bowel disease)

-• Cancer: Aspirin has been linked to pancreatic cancer according to one study; more studies are needed to conclusively prove this connection.
+• CANCER: Aspirin has been linked to pancreatic cancer according to one study; more studies are needed to conclusively prove this connection.

-Erectile Dysfunction is another unwanted side effect of daily aspirin use.
+• ERECTILE DYSFUNCTION is another unwanted side effect of daily aspirin use.
 One study showed a 22% increase of this problem in daily aspirin users.

-Increased gastric permeability leading to leaky gut syndrome and altered immunity.
+• INCREASED GASTRIC PERMEABILITY leading to leaky gut syndrome and altered immunity.

-Gastrointestinal hemorrhage (ulcers): A Searle news release noted that GI complications caused by NSAIDs remain one of the most prevalent drug toxicities in the nation – leading to approximately 76,000 hospitalizations and 7,600 deaths annually – a mortality rate comparable to that of asthma, cervical cancer, or melanoma (skin cancer).
+• GASTROINTESTINAL HEMORRHAGE (ulcers): A Searle news release noted that GI complications caused by NSAIDs remain one of the most prevalent drug toxicities in the nation – leading to approximately 76,000 hospitalizations and 7,600 deaths annually – a mortality rate comparable to that of asthma, cervical cancer, or melanoma (skin cancer).

-Hemorrhagic stroke: Heavy doses of 325-milligram adult aspirin (for example, 15 or more tablets a week) can double the risk of hemorrhagic stroke.
+• HEMORRHAGIC STROKE: Heavy doses of 325-milligram adult aspirin (for example, 15 or more tablets a week) can double the risk of hemorrhagic stroke.
 Older women with high blood pressure, taking large doses of aspirin, can triple their risk of hemorrhagic stroke.
 In elderly patients with atrial fibrillation, the benefit of prophylactic aspirin to prevent strokes is unproven.

-• In addition, aspirin has other unwelcome side effects:
+In addition, aspirin has other unwelcome side effects:

 • Aspirin can prolong pregnancy and childbirth and lead to bleeding in both baby and mother.

 • Susceptible regular aspirin or acetaminophen users are two to three times more likely to experience the beginning stages of chronic kidney failure, compared with those who do not use these painkillers on a regular basis.
-About 15% of the people on dialysis today are there as a result of the damage that Tylenol and/or aspirin did to their kidneys.
+About 15% of the people on dialysis today are there as a result of the damage that Tylenol and/or aspirin has done to their kidneys.

 • Both aspirin and acetaminophen may also be associated with diverticular disease of the colon.